x1mdev/ReconPi/README.md

 ## Installation

-Check the blogpost here for a complete guide on how to set up your own ReconPi: [ReconPi Guide](https://x1m.nl/posts/recon-pi/)
+Check the updated blogpost here for a complete guide on how to set up your own ReconPi: [ReconPi Guide](https://x1m.nl/posts/recon-pi/)

-> The guide will be updated soon!

 If you prepared your Raspberry Pi through the guide linked above you should be able to continue below.

 Connect to your ReconPi with SSH:

 ```
-$ ssh pi@192.168.2.39 [Change IP to ReconPi IP]
+$ ssh pirate@192.168.2.16 [Change IP to ReconPi IP]
 ```

-When you connect to the ReconPi for the first time you will be asked to change the default password (`raspberry`).
-After the password change you will have to log in again with the new password.

 Now we can set up everything, it's quite simple: